 The school recognises that all matters relating to child protection are confidential.
 The Head teacher, Designated Safeguarding Lead and/or Deputy will disclose any information about a child to other members of staff on a 'need to know basis' only.
 Guidance about sharing information can be found in the 2018 document Information Sharing: Advice for Practitioners providing safeguarding services to children, young people, parents and carers 2018 and the Data protection: toolkit for schools.
 The school understands the need to keep child protection and safeguarding records securely.
-These are stored securely using CPOMS, and paper based records are stored in a locked cupboard in the Designated Safeguarding Leads room.
+Paper copies of records are stored in a locked cabinet in the DSL's office.
+Electronic records are stored on CPOMS.